Consensys/EthClientTester/README.md

 1) If you have not done so yet, follow the instructions above to download and install QuorumNetworkTester
 2) If you don't yet have testrpc installed: ``npm install -g ethereumjs-testrpc@v4.1.3``
 3) Start testrpc: ``testrpc``
-4) Open config.js in your favourite text editor, and make sure that:
+4) Open config.js in your favourite text editor, and make sure of the following:
    a) Your testrpc is listed in the ``config.nodes`` array.
-You will need to specify a name, host address, host port, and whether it will be used to generate traffic or not;
+You will need to specify a name, host address, host port, and whether it will be used to generate traffic or not.
-   b) One of the example tests in the ``QuorumNetworkTests/tests/`` folder is listed in the ``config.tests`` array (it needs to be added using ``require('./tests/<testName>.js')``;
+   b) One of the example tests in the ``QuorumNetworkTests/tests/`` folder is listed in the ``config.tests`` array (it needs to be added using ``require('./tests/<testName>.js')``.
+To get started, you can add the ether transfer example test by adding ``require('./tests/etherTransactionExample1.js')`` to the ``config.tests`` array.
    c) The number of initially unlocked accounts (``config.numInitiallyUnlockedAccounts``) is correct.
-This depends on how you start up testrpc - by default this will be 10;
+This depends on how you start up testrpc - by default this will be 10.
    d) Whether the accounts needed for a test should be created (``conig.doAccountCreation``), unlocked (``config.doAccountUnlocking``) and funded (``config.doEtherRedistribution``) is correctly specified.
 Typically these should all be ``false`` when using testrpc, and ``true`` when using something else (for ex.
-Quorum), and;
+Quorum).
    e) The time between fetching data from a deployed QuorumNetworkProbe (``config.probeDataFetchPeriod``) is specified.
 If there are no probes, or you do not want to record the data made available by the probe, you can set this to 0, which will disable it.

+## How do I run a test?
-5) Run the test: ``node index.js``, which should go through three phases: initialization, preparation, and execution.
+Once the QuorumNetworkTester is configured, and your network is up and running, you can start the test using ``node index.js``.
+Running a test involves three phases: initialization, preparation, and execution.
 Once a test is completed, it will exit.
-6) Timestamped status updates, errors, transactions hashes, and recorded host data (if activated) for each node can be found in the ``QuorumNetworkTester/logs`` directory, in the directory with the name corresponding to the year, month, day, hour, and minute (UTC) when the test was started.
+Timestamped status updates, errors, transactions hashes, and recorded host data (if activated) for each node can be found in the ``QuorumNetworkTester/logs`` directory, in the directory with the name corresponding to the year, month, day, hour, and minute (UTC) when the test was started.

+## How do I add my own test procedures?
+Coming soon